 such other insurances and on such terms and conditions as a prudent contractor, providing services similar to the Services, would procure and maintain.

-Set Off (core)
+Set Off (Core)

 If the Contractor owes any debt to the Commonwealth in connection with the Contract, the Commonwealth may deduct the amount of the debt from payment of the Contract Price.

-Indemnity (core)
+Indemnity (Core)

 The Contractor indemnifies the Commonwealth, its officers, employees and agents against any liability, loss, damage, cost (including the cost of any settlement and legal costs and expenses on a solicitor and own client basis), compensation or expense arising out of or in any way in connection with: